topcoder-platform/MS-Teams-bot-processor/docs/Deployment.md

 17. Now if you go to the `General` or any other new channel you create, you will be able to see `@topbot`.

 **NOTE** If the NGROK_URL is changed or is deployed for the first time, you might need to wait for a few minutes before you can issue commands successfully.

+## Setup TC Central lambda

+1. If you haven't already done it, then setup TC Central lambda by following its `DeploymentGuide.md` before moving on to [Verification Guide](./VerificationGuide.md).
+Note that if you change the port of TC Central lambda, then you need to update `provider:environment:CENTRAL_LAMBDA_URI` field in `serverless.yml` **and restart** Teams lambda.

 Follow steps in [Verification Guide](Verification.md) to verify.